AdobeDocs/experience-manager-cloud-manager.en/help/using/managing-pipelines.md

 ## Pipelines Window {#pipelines}

 The **Pipelines** window shows a complete list of all pipelines for the selected program.
-This is useful as it presents more comprehensive information than what is available in the [Pipeline Card.](#pipeline-card)
+This is useful as it presents more comprehensive information than what is available in the [Pipeline Card](#pipeline-card).

 1. Log into Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/) and select the appropriate organization and program.

-1. From the **Program Overview** page, tap or click on **Pipelines** tab to switch to the **Pipelines** window.
+1. From the **Program Overview** page, click the **Pipelines** tab to switch to the **Pipelines** window.

-1. Here you can see a list of all pipelines for the program as well as start and stop pipeline execution as you would in the **Pipelines Card**.
+1. Here you can see a list of all pipelines for the program and start and stop pipeline execution as you would in the **Pipelines Card**.

-Tapping or clicking the `i` icon reveals details about the last or current execution of the pipeline.
+Clicking the `i` icon reveals details about the last or current execution of the pipeline.

 ![Pipeline execution details](/help/assets/configure-pipelines/pipeline-status.png)

-Tapping or clicking **View details** will take you to the [details of the pipeline execution.](#view-details)
+Clicking **View details** takes you to the [details of the pipeline execution](#view-details).

 ## Activity Window {#activity}